Introduction to Multi-Axis Testing

 Multi-exciter/Multi-axis

-In recent years, the automotive industry has witnessed a rising interest in other multi-axis shaker configurations.
+In recent years, the automotive industry has had an increased interest in other multi-axis shaker configurations.
 The three-axis configuration belongs to the MEMA (multi-exciter/multi-axis) class.
-This method consists of at least three shakers and motion along the X, Y, and Z-axes simultaneously (see Figure 3.)
+This method consists of at least three shakers and simultaneous motion along the x-, y-, and z-axes (see Figure 3).

 Intro to Multi-Axis Vibration Testing Figure 3